Beware of Pickpockets: A Practical Attack against Blocking Cards: Blocking Cards

 \subsection{Classification Based on Physical Inspection}

-Through the spectrum analysis, we find two blocking cards that do not generate any visible noise.
+Through the spectrum analysis, we find three blocking cards that do not generate any visible noise.
+Furthermore, if we place these blocking cards in front of a smart card and send a message from the reader, we do not receive any reply from the smart card.
 We further analyze them by inspecting their physical properties.
 As shown in Figure~\ref{fig:BlockingCardFlexibility} (Appendix~\ref{appendix:physics}), one of the shielding cards is very flexible, suggesting the absence of a built-in \ac{rfid} chip to emit jamming signals.
 After disassembling the card, as shown in Figure~\ref{fig:BlockingCardSplit} (Appendix~\ref{appendix:physics}), we notice that it has no circuit but a black layer made up of a metallic film that can block the \ac{em} field.
 As a result, this corroborates the idea that these cards leverage shielding materials and the Faraday principle to protect smart cards.
+Due to the specific characteristics of these cards, we faced limitations in conducting comprehensive testing using the hardware available to us.
+Consequently, we have made the decision to exclude these cards from the Attack Evaluation that will be conducted in Section~\ref{sec:results}.